Loveland Reporter Herald’s article describing our first two years: “Nappie Project Exceeds 200,000 in Diaper Distribution”

 not having enough food for their children, leading to a feelings of inadequacy as a parent and

 As a Diaper Bank, The Nappie Project does not distribute diapers directly to families, but

 distributes through a network of partner agencies in Ft.
 Collins, Loveland andBerthoud.
 In our

 first year, The Nappie Project limited our focus to Loveland and set a goal of distributing 50,000

 diapers.
 By the end of 2016, we exceeded that goal by over 12,000 diapers and had expanded

 our network of partner agencies to include Ft.
 Collins agencies.
 As of July 2017, we have 14

-wipes.
-In the first six months of 2017 we distributed more diapers than in all of 2015.
-The need
+In the first six months of 2017 we distributed more diapers than in all of 2015, and 2018 is on

 The Nappie Project is funded by donations and grants.
 Diapers donated through Diaper Drives

 accounted for about 40% of diapers distributed.
 Cash donations permit us to purchase diapers in